top of page

 ADAPTATIONS INCLUDE:

-Adapted strategically to ensure each child encounters new knowledge in a meaningful and coherent way.
+Adapted strategically to ensure each child is provided with an equal opportunity to learn the intended knowledge and skills in a meaningful and coherent way.
 Also minimises teacher workload by reducing the scale of adaptations.
 Teachers consider and plan for the knowledge strengths and weaknesses in a class.
+Planning is inclusive of all learners, teachers do not exclusively plan and teach to the top.

 PEDAGOGY